lupyuen/lupyuen.github.io/src/de.md

 Maybe because A64 (or H3) was designed for [__OTT Set-Top Boxes__](https://linux-sunxi.org/H3) with Picture-In-Picture Overlay Videos?

-The 3 UI Overlay Channels would be super useful for overlaying a Graphical UI on top of a Video Channel.
+The 3 UI Overlay Channels would be super helpful for overlaying an OTT Graphical UI on top of a Video Channel.

 [(Wait...
 Wasn't Pine64 created thanks to OTT Boxes? 🤔)](https://en.wikipedia.org/wiki/Pine64#History)